ultimate271/notes/book/Dragon/The Dragon and the King.md

 sit on their knees with heads bowed low in reverence.
 It was indeed the dragon who broke that silence, and spoke the first words.

+# The people discuss their situation with the dragon
+## The dragon makes the first inquiry
 "What sort of peoples are these, that would dare summon me from my eternal sleep?"